neondatabase/website/content/docs/guides/koyeb.md

 Koyeb builds the application.
 Once the build has finished, you can access your application running on Koyeb by clicking the URL ending with `.koyeb.app`.

-The example application exposes a `/planets` endpoint that lists planets retrieved from the Neon database.
+The example application exposes a `/planets` endpoint that you can use to list planets from the database.
 Once your deployment is live, you should see the following results when navigating to `https://<YOUR_APP_URL>.koyeb.app/planets`:

 ```json
 [